'The Shape of Water' wins Venice Golden Lion

 "As a Mexican, I dedicate this award to all those Mexicans and Latin American directors dreaming of doing something as a parable, who are told it can't be done.
 It can be done."

+French director Xavier Legrand snapped up two prizes, breaking down and sobbing openly as he was awarded the Silver Lion for best director hot on the tail of picking up the Lion of the Future for best debut film.

-The Silver Lion for best director went to France's Xavier Legrand for "Custody", a powerful divorce tale in which a child is held hostage to the escalating conflict between his parents.
+He said his divorce tale "Custody", in which a child is held hostage to the escalating conflict between his parents, had been "a tale that urgently needed to be told" and a fierce denunciation of violence against women.

+Best screenplay went to British-Irish Martin McDonagh for "Three Billboards outside Ebbing, Missouri", a dark comedy about a grieving mother who takes on the town's police chief when he fails to solve her daughter's murder.

+"We've had a beautiful time (here in Venice), some beautiful pasta, some beautiful Negronis (cocktails), but this is the best part," said McDonagh, who directed "In Bruges" (2008) and "Seven Psychopaths" (2012).